jamulussoftware/jamulus/COMPILING.md

 ## Android
 * Install Qt, including the Android support from the Qt installer.
-* Configure the Android settings in the Qt Creator (Tools -> Options -> Devices -> Android).
-Solve all warnings/errors in that dialog (set up paths to SDKs and NDKs and select the target for android, etc.).
-Tick on the "Automatically create kits for Android Toolchains").
+* Configure the Android settings in Qt Creator (set up paths to SDKs and NDKs and select the target for android, etc.).
+For more details: https://doc.qt.io/qt-5/android-getting-started.html
-* Make sure the Android Kit is detected on Tools -> Options -> Kits -> Kits (example: Android Qt 5.15.2 Clang Multi-Abi).
-It should also show in the Qt Versions tab (example: Qt 5.15.2 for Android).
 * Make sure submodules are present, notably oboe:
 `git submodule update --init`
 * Open Jamulus.pro in Qt Creator